- Baked Goods

 Recipe must accompany all entries.
 No package mixes to be used.
 Entry must be wrapped in a plastic bag.
-Entries which cannot be transfered must be entered, wrapped in plastic, on a plain white plate.
+Items which cannot be transferred must be entered wrapped in plastic, on a plain white plate.
 Baked goods may be tasted during judging.

-- Quick bread (includes banana, corn, cranberry, nut, etc.)
+- Quick Bread, any (includes banana, corn, cranberry, nut, etc.)